-5. Our School Rules
+5. Our School Code

-There are 5 basic rules that the children follow in school.
+There are 3 basic expectations that the children follow in school.
 These rules are common across the whole school and must be explained in an age-appropriate manner by class teachers at the beginning of the school year and regularly reinforced.
-Parents and children also sign a home school agreement to confirm their understanding and acceptance of the rules.
-The rules are referred to regularly and are on display in classrooms.
+Parents and children also sign a home school agreement to confirm their understanding and acceptance of the code.
+The code is referred to regularly and is on display in classrooms.

-The 5 basic rules are:
+The 3 basic expectations are: